Sparks-And-Magic/BigEye/README.md

 # BigEye
-RTMP, RTSP, SRT Recording MP4, Viewing via HLS
+Pull or Push RTMP, RTSP, SRT with Recording MP4 and Viewing via HLS